 Tutors may not solicit Library patrons in the Library.

-Students being tutored in the library are encouraged to have a valid library card
+Students being tutored in the library and tutors are encouraged to have a valid library card